emicklei/artreyu/README.md

 		ui-app.html
 		ui-app.js

+### Print descriptor details

+The format subcommand can be used to print information about the descriptor (artifact or assembly).
+The format command requires a template using the Go syntax.
+See http://golang.org/pkg/text/template/

+	artreyu format "{{.Name}}-{{.Version}}.{{.Type}}"

+	doc-2.0.tgz

 ### Sample configuration file .artreyu
 Default location for this configuration file is $HOME.
 You can override the location using `--config`.